xgt-network/xgt-firestarter/README.md

 # xgt-firestarter
-A tool :for provisioning XGT wallets
+A tool for provisioning XGT wallets

 ## Configuration
 The following configuration fields are suggested to be set as environment